AyaGaafar95/weather-app/README.md

 # WeatherApp

 This is an HTML5 & CSS3 & typescript "Angular" project .
 It’s about creating a responsive project about weather

+You can take a look at the deployed link here: https://weather-app-weld-three.vercel.app/

+Or you can take a look at these sample images:

 ![at-day](https://user-images.githubusercontent.com/72417447/156879876-3f37f8f8-c64d-4823-815f-0458434eeb54.PNG)